PaulineAnnBar/ETH-DENVER-DAOtributor/README.md

   * Save your API key in your notes.

 > **Why do we need these API keys?**
-> An API key is a unique combination of letters & numbers that authorizes our project to make requests to the service we want to use such as Alchemy, PolygonScan, and Web3Storage!
-Essentially, it's a key to unlock access. ✨
+> An API key is a unique combination of letters & numbers that authorizes our project to make requests to the service we want to use such as Alchemy, Polygonscan, and Web3Storage!
+It's a key for unlocking access. ✨

-#### Add the Test Networks for Polygon Mumbai in Metamask:
+#### Add the Polygon Mumbai Test Network to your Metamask:
 * How to add Polygon Mumbai Testnet: https://docs.polygon.technology/docs/develop/metamask/config-polygon-on-metamask/

 > **What's a <i>Test Netowork</i>?**